-- 9.1.8.1 Testing of iodine crystals is performed prior to each use. - 9.1.8.2 This test involves the making of an oil-based mark on a test surface similar to the evidence being examined. - 9.1.8.3 The test is exposed to the fames in the same manner as the questioned surface would be. - 9.1.8.4 When using the chamber method, testing of the iodine crystals and processing may be conducted at the same time.
-When using the fuming gun, an analyst shall not proceed with the processing of the evidence until a control test bearing positive results (development of a yellow-brown color on the test mark) has been carried out on the control tests work sheet. - 9.1.8.5 The area surrounding the intentionally deposited mark shall serve as a negative control.
+- 9.1.7.1 Testing of iodine crystals is performed prior to each use. - 9.1.7.2 This test involves the making of an oil-based mark on a test surface similar to the evidence being examined. - 9.1.7.3 The test is exposed to the fumes in the same manner as the questioned surface would be. - 9.1.7.4 When using the chamber method, testing of the iodine crystals and processing may be conducted at the same time. - 9.1.7.5 The area surrounding the intentionally deposited mark shall serve as a negative control.